Getting By: The Pantry Challenge

 story by Donna Hecker & photography by Talitha Schroeder

 All my life I’ve been in love with food.
 When I wasn’t eating, I thought about eating.
 When I wasn’t cooking, I thought about cooking.
 I read about food and talked about food.
-My husband jokes that I’m the only person he knows who window shops in the grocery store.
+My husband jokes that I’m the only person he knows who window shops in grocery stores.

-But somewhere along the way, I came to embody the old saying about one’s eyes being bigger than one’s stomach.
+But along the way, my eyes grew bigger than my stomach.
 I had to buy something from every stall at the farmers market.
 Winter greens, spring asparagus, summer corn – no matter the season, I wanted it all!
-Shopping for groceries, I only got the best.
+When shopping for groceries, I only got the best.
 I rationalized the expense because it was food, it was nourishment, we deserved to eat well.

-Other people might indulge in mani-pedis, streaming services, or shopping sprees.
+Others might indulge in mani-pedis, streaming services, or shopping sprees.
 My extravagances were Irish butter, cream-top milk, artisan breads, and pastured meats.
-A lot of attention went into the food I was buying but somehow, once I got home, I could never make use of it all.
+A lot of attention went into the food I was buying but once I got home, I could never make use of it all.

-Not surprisingly, every week a significant portion of that beautiful food ended up in the garbage can.
+Unsurprisingly, a significant portion of that beautiful food ended up in the garbage can each week.
 According to the USDA, 30-40% of the food in the US is wasted, most of it at the household level.
 And I was guilty as hell.

 Lynn Tomlinson Aubrey